Multitriangulations on the half-cylinder: Background

-\end{definition} We call such an edge $[v,w_0]$ with $w_0 \prec u \prec v \prec w$ an \emph{angle bisector} of $\angle(u,v,w)$.
 An edge $[v,w_0]$ might also be an angle bisector of more than one angle, or an angle bisector of an angle contained in a collection of edges; in these cases we abuse terminology and just call $[v,w_0]$ an angle bisector.
-An angle $\angle(u,v,w)$ of $\oT$ is $k$-relevant if $[u,v]$ or $[v,w]$ is $k$-relevant with length $<kn$.
-By this definition, every $k$-relevant angle contains either two $k$-relevant edges or a $k$-relevant edge and a $k$-boundary edge.